cosmos/cosmos-sdk/docs/core/upgrade.md

 ### Version Map

 The version map is a mapping of module names to consensus versions.
 The map is persisted to x/upgrade's state for use during in-place migrations.
-When migrations finish, the updated version map is persisted to state.
+When migrations finish, the updated version map is persisted in the state.

 ## Upgrade Handlers